Editorial Guidelines

 University of Miami

 Spell out the full name on first reference.
 Use University (with an uppercase “U” when referring only to our institution) in subsequent references.
-Avoid using “UM.”
-“The U” can be used sparingly in informal situations.
+Avoid using UMUse of the U is permissible, sparingly and in informal situations.

 When referring to the University of Miami on second reference, the word University is capitalized even when used alone.
 Do not capitalize university when referring to universities in general.